overmind88/hypha-installation/README.md

 ./prepare-dirs.sh
 ```

-- Full list of direcories could be found in [Technical details / List of directories](#list-of-directories) section.
+- Full list of directories could be found in [Technical details / List of directories](#list-of-directories) section.
-- **NOTE:** The `files/data`/ directory is used to store all models and simulation data.
+- **NOTE:** The `files/data` directory is used to store all models and simulation data.
 Ensure there is enough space available for this purpose.

 ##### Configure certificates and keys